Hot, Partly Cloudy Weather Forecast For Lahore - UrduPoint

 Hot, Partly Cloudy Weather Forecast For Lahore

+Hot and partly cloudy weather persisted in the city on Wednesday.
+The MET Office forecast similar conditions over the next 24 hours, with a chance of scattered rain

-LAHORE, (UrduPoint / Pakistan Point News - 29th Apr, 2025) Hot and partly cloudy weather persisted in the city on Tuesday, with the Meteorological Department forecasting similar conditions along with chances of scattered rain over the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 30th Apr, 2025) Hot and partly cloudy weather persisted in the city on Wednesday.
+The MET Office forecast similar conditions over the next 24 hours, with a chance of scattered rain.

-According to MET officials, Lahore recorded a high of 39°C and a low of 25°C.
+Officials reported the maximum temperature at 38°C and the minimum at 26°C.

-They added that scattered rainfall is likely over the next two days, accompanied by the possibility of windstorms in various parts of the country.
+They added that scattered showers may occur over the next two days, accompanied by possible windstorms in various parts of the country.

-Meanwhile, the city's air quality remained poor, with an average Air Quality Index (AQI) of 149.
-The concentration of PM2.5 particles stood at 11 times the World Health Organization's recommended annual limit.
+Meanwhile, the city's average Air Quality Index (AQI) stood at 156, with PM2.5 levels recorded at 12.6 times above the WHO’s recommended annual guideline.

 Recent Stories